Soltek Easel Frequently Asked Questions (FAQ)

 - 20-30% less weight.
 While artists loved the space-age improvements of the original Soltek, by breaking it into multiple pieces we were able to make the lightest fully featured easel on the market even lighter.

 - Painting Comfort: Since you'll be 30% to 40% closer to your painting, you won't have to reach as much, making you more comfortable plein-air painting than ever.

 Still not convinced you want a two-part plein-air easel?
-The Soltek Uno with the same one-piece form factor as the original is also in the works.
+We're working to develop an easel with the same one-piece form factor as the original.
 Release date TBD.

 We are still working out some details to make it possible.